-Low saturated fat diets don't curb heart disease risk or help you live longerMarch 5th, 2014 in Cardiology /
+Low saturated fat diets don't curb heart disease risk or help you live longerMarch 5, 2014 in Medicine & Health / Cardiology

 Diets low in saturated fat don't curb heart disease risk or help you live longer, says a leading US cardiovascular research scientist and doctor of pharmacy in an editorial in the open access journal Open Heart.